Boris-Droz/PRODOM/README.md

 2. Copy the folder EEM-PARAFAC and ML-script who contain script
 3. Check out folder input for exemple of input
 4. Follow the instructions on each description of annoted script
-5. Enjoy your prediction ...
+5. Enjoy your predictions ...

 How to cite
 -----------